 We further address some of the practical problems of using such a protocol.
-We demonstrate the flexibility of the approach by using alternative optimization objectives, and we also find that the method is highly insensitive to measurement noise.
-Additionally, we illustrate how this type of traffic engineering could be implemented using today's technology, demonstrating that such an approach is practical within today's networks.
+We demonstrate the flexibility of the approach by using alternative optimization objectives and showing performance improvements increase significantly with the number of networks using the method, and we also find that the method is highly insensitive to measurement noise.
+The symbiotic methods also actually improves computation times in comparison to the joint algorithm.
+Additionally, we demonstrate that such an approach could be practically implemented in today's networks.